flenniken/collections/docs/notification.md

 scope issued to logged-in users is passed to the API.

 The browser does not call this API yet.
-For testing, save a subscription with `scripts/notification -s <file>`, which reads the access token from 'tmp/tokens.json'.
+For testing, save a subscription with `scripts/notification -s <file>`.
+The script sends the access token from `tmp/tokens.json`; the file's userId must match the token user.

 **Request body**